NearHuscarl/sede-auth/README.md

 * The script above retrieves the user's average score in the top n tags, it exposes some [parameters](https://data.stackexchange.com/help#parameters), so you don't have to modify the code everytime you want to change the filters

-* Once you execute the script, open the console and search for the form action like below
+* Once you execute the script, open the inspector and search for the form action like below

 ![query-form](./images/queryform.png)

+    * Alternatively you can run this code in the console to get the action url

+    ```javascript
+    document.querySelector('#runQueryForm').getAttribute('action')
+    ```

 * Then paste and execute this code in your console.
 Remember to [login](#Getting Started) to get access to the auth cookie before that.